-New students must obtain a photo identification card during orientation.
+New students must obtain a photo identification card during the first week of classes.
 Students need a MHSL I.D. to register and to borrow library materials.
-During the first week of orientation the Multimedia staff photographs students for the I.D. card in room 221.
-In the event that you need replacement ID card, please stop by room 221 during normal business hours.
-There is a \$10 replacement charge for the card.
+Students can obtain an identification card at the Library circulation desk.
+There is a \$10 replacement charge for a lost identification card.